pdmade/pdmade-stack/src/pages/index.md

     best dishes.
   serviceslist:
   - title: Web Design & Development
-    content: From sitemaps to comps, content to code, I work with you through the process.
+    content: Sitemaps to comps.
+Content to code.
+We'll work through a disciplined process for a site that fulfills your needs.
   - title: WordPress Expertise
     content: I've worked with WordPress, both custom-sites and pre-built themes, almost exclusively for the past 10 years.